ceremcem/multistrap-helpers/install-to-disk/README.md

 2. Use the given information in the previous step (or manually get by `./get-disk-info.sh /dev/sdX`) to assign `boot_part` and `crypt_part` variables in your config file (Phase 2/2).

+# 3. Install to the Physical Disk

-3. Send `../rootfs.buster` to the target disk and make it bootable:
+1. Send `../rootfs.buster` to the target disk and make it bootable:

 		./attach-disk.sh $c
 		./create-rootfs-subvol.sh $c